• Skip to content

 TREASURED: Honoring Precious and Vanishing Worlds

-July 21, 2012 by trixrosen Leave a Comment
+July 21, 2012 by trixrosen

-(to view in browser click here)
+(To view in the browser, click here)

-TREASURED: HONORING PRECIOUS AND VANISHING WORLDS is an exhibition at the Annmarie Sculpture Garden and Arts Center in Solomons, MD that features three prints from my fine art portfolios: Bet Hayyim (House of the Living) and Endangered Historic Houses.
+TREASURED: HONORING PRECIOUS AND VANISHING WORLDS is an exhibition at the Annmarie Sculpture Garden and Arts Center in Solomons, MD, that features three prints from my fine art portfolios: Bet Hayyim (House of the Living) and Endangered Historic Houses.

-The art exhibit opens on June 15 and continues to August 26 2012.
+The art exhibit opens on June 15 and continues to August 26, 2012.

 Title: Hands of the Kohan.
 Medzhybizh, Ukraine, 2008, Edition: 3/10